bbauska/Anti-Project-2025/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Allow Children To Work Dangerous Jobs</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>● Project 2025 recommended that DOL amends their hazard-order regulations to allow teenage
+<p>Project 2025 recommended that DOL amends their hazard-order regulations to allow teenage
 workers to work “dangerous jobs” in “dangerous fields.”
 “Hazard-Order Regulations.
 Some young adults show an interest in inherently dangerous jobs.
 Current rules forbid many young people, even if their family is running the business, from working in such jobs.
 This results in worker shortages in